devathrajharish/udacity-dataengineer-nanodegree/Projects/README.md

 # Project 5 – Data Pipelines with Apache Airflow
 - learn to schedule, automate, and monitor data pipelines using Apache Airflow.
 In the project, they’ll continue your work on the music streaming company’s data infrastructure by creating and automating a set of data pipelines.

+# Capstone Project
+- In the capstone project, gather data from several different data sources; transform, combine, and summarize it; and create a clean database for others to analyze.